-Alisyn Camerota is a CNN anchor and co-host on CNN's morning show "New Day" with Chris Cuomo.
+Alisyn Camerota is a CNN anchor and co-host on CNN's morning show "New Day" with John Berman.

 During her tenure at CNN, Camerota has covered breaking news stories on the ground both internationally and domestically, including the Paris and Brussels terror attacks, the tragic South Carolina church shooting, and the Pulse nightclub shooting in Orlando, FL.
-Additionally, she has been in the forefront of CNN's coverage of the 2016 elections, conducting news-making interviews with the Democratic and Republican nominees and many of the primary candidates.
+Additionally, her coverage of Hurricane's Maria aftermath helped garner CNN an Edward R. Murrow Award.
+She has also been at the forefront of CNN's coverage of the 2016 elections, conducting news-making interviews with the Democratic and Republican nominees and many of the primary candidates.
 Outside of her role on New Day, Camerota has anchored primetime specials, including "Sexual Assault on Campus," a panel discussion on the epidemic of sexual assaults on college campuses, and "The Cosby Show: A Legend Under Fire," a one hour conversation with the comedian's alleged victims.

 Prior to joining CNN, Camerota served as co-host of America's News Headquarters on Fox News Channel for 16 years.
 Before that, she co-anchored Fox & Friends Weekend and contributed to the Fox & Friends weekday franchise where she covered the gamut of hard news and human interest stories.
 Camerota was live on the air as the Iraq War began, when the space shuttle Columbia exploded, and countless other breaking news events.

 Camerota is also the author of Amanda Wakes Up, a novel she began writing while taking notes of her interviews of candidates in the 2012 presidential election.
 The notes developed into a novel based on her 25 years of working for the news business.
 She wrote the book with the desire to remind readers of the importance of real journalism.